FloresFelipe/LabVIEW-CLI-Wrapper/README.md

 ![Process Standard Output Override](/Documentation/images/ProcessStandardOutputOverride.png "Proces Standard Output Override")

-__Note:__ The __Initialize__ method is a public method because it must be called in any code that will use that your wrapper class.
-On the other hand. the __Process Standard Output__ method is protected since we want it to be called only from the template method at the Base class while allowing it to be overridden by descendant classes.
+__Note:__ The __Initialize__ method is a public method because it must be called in any code that will use your wrapper class.
+On the other hand, the __Process Standard Output__ method is protected since we want it to be called only from the template method at the Base class while allowing it to be overridden by descendant classes.

 ### Implementing Application Commands